jdebacker/OG-ETH/docs/book/content/calibration/demographics.md

 [^calibage_note]: Theoretically, the model works without loss of generality for $S\geq 3$.
 However, because we are calibrating the ages outside of the economy to be one-fourth of $S$ (e.g., ages 21 to 100 in the economy, and ages 1 to 20 outside of the economy), it is convenient for $S$ to be at least 4.
 [^houseprob_note]: The parameter $\rho_s$ is the probability that a household of age $s$ dies before age $s+1$.
 [^un_data_portal]: Note that you might need a UN Data Portal API token to download the data directly from the United Nations Data Portal site.
 But the [`demographics.py`](https://github.com/PSLmodels/OG-Core/blob/master/ogcore/demographics.py) module will take the data from a pre-downloaded site if the API token is missing or fails.
-[^out_migration]: Out migration in Ethiopia is clearly a significant trend. {cite}`BusinessTech:2024` reports that "since 2000, around 413,000 Ethiopians have emigrated to other countries - and in 2022, just under 28,000 made their way back."